Nottingham Prison is a men’s prison in the Sherwood area of Nottingham and serves courts in Nottinghamshire and Derbyshire.

 Education and work

 Men in Nottingham Prison can enrol in the prison college for education and vocational training or work in one of the prison industries or domestic roles.
 Nottingham also works with charities to provide reconditioned bikes.
-Residents who work in this area gain a qualification at the same time.
+Prisoners who work in this area gain a qualification at the same time.

 There are resettlement services that offer advice on housing, debt management and help with finding employment.